 Where to Find a Real Estate Auction Listing

-Specifically, the four ways you can find a real estate auction listing are through:
+Specifically, the 4 ways you can find a real estate auction listing are through:

 Live Real Estate Auctions vs. Virtual Real Estate Auctions

 Live real estate auctions require that all bidders register prior to attending the auction.
 You can register online by following the instructions found on the auction listing.
-As part of the registration process, you’ll be required to provide certified proof of sufficient funds, which is typically a cashier’s check made out to yourself that’s equal to 5% of the opening bid price.
-The auctioneer usually verifies that you’re registered and have the correct deposit.
-For more information on financing, jump down to Line Up Your Investment Financing.
+As part of the registration process, you’ll be required to provide certified proof of sufficient funds.

 Just like with live auctions, virtual auctions require that all potential buyers register online through the virtual listing.
 The registration process requires that bidders place a 5% deposit before bidding on a piece of property, which limits the maximum budget in a virtual auction.
 The deposit can be paid by cash, certified check, or credit card.